SpaceX launches UiB into space

 ASIM (Atmosphere Space Interaction Monitor) is an instruments suite containing, among others, an x-ray and gamma ray instrument the Birkeland Centre has had a major contribution in developing and building.
 The contribution from Bergen is the x-ray/gamma ray detector and its readout electronics.

-ASIM is to be attached to the International Space Station (ISS), where the instrument – the first and only in existance – will be doing readouts of gamma ray flashes from thunder clouds.
+ASIM is to be attached to the International Space Station (ISS), where the instrument – the first and only in existence – will be doing readouts of gamma ray flashes from thunder clouds.
 In addition ASIM contains optical instruments for measuring lightning in storm systems, as well as phenomenons called red sprites, blue jets, and elves, happening far above the thunder clouds (40 to 80 kilometers).

 These kinds of gamma ray flashes weren't discovered until 1994, and is still largely unknown – which is why there is great excitement linked to the results of the research.